Reproductive health care for incarcerated women in the United States: Prison Litigation Reform Act (1996)

 According to Patrice Gaines, from NBC News article titled One state is trying to make pregnancy in prison slightly more bearable there is change happening right now.
 One of the new programs introduced into the prison system in Minnesota is the Healthy Start Act.
 This Act allows pregnant mothers to continue to serve their current sentences in an alternative community.
 This kind of alternative community would be a halfway house for example or a rehab treatment center.
 The Healthy Start Act will give mothers the opportunity to form bonds with their newborns.
 Previously women gave birth, and their children were taken away automatically.
 By allowing the mothers to form a connection right away after birth they will help the child with their development.
-Minnesota has also banned the use of shackling pregnant woman during birth.
+Minnesota has also banned the use of shackles on pregnant woman during birth.
 Other states have also followed like New York and Georgia.
 Another improvement was also the addition of conditional release.
 This Minnesota Act was very significant in history.
 The Act was led by State Representative Jamie Becker-Finn and was also supported by all women.
 It was considered to be an all-women bill.
 This legislation has been in the making for about 10 years now.
 Over the course of this time, the Minnesota Prison Doula Project would interview women to find out what kind of care they needed in the prisons.
 This information was gathered and used to create this Act.